Skip to content

 3) Seamlessly Reports to your Bookkeeping Software

-Lastly, why give yourself another headache.
-One of the things that we commonly see within the restaurant industry are systems that are built well, but don't communicate to accounting software in a way that makes sense.
-The inventory items are off, or the daily sales summary isn't recorded properly to match the merchant service deposits made into your bank account.
+Why give yourself another headache?
+One of the things we commonly see within the restaurant industry is that systems are built well but don't communicate with accounting software in a way that makes sense.

 4 Amazing Restaurant POS Systems